DevExpress/dotnet-eud/interface-elements-for-web/articles/document-viewer/exporting/docx-specific-export-options.md

 legacyId: 118919
 ---
 # DOCX Export Options
-Before [exporting a document](export-a-document.md) to DOCX format, you can specify DOCX-specific options in the dedicated **Export Options** panel.
+Before [exporting a document](export-a-document.md) to DOCX format, you can specify DOCX-specific options in the **Export Options** panel.

 ![web-report-designer](../../../images/img129100.png)
 * **Export Mode**